Bud Walton Arena: Early years

 The arena has been the home to the Razorbacks since November 1993; the men's team won the national championship in the arena's first season of operation.
-The basketball team's former home, Barnhill Arena was renovated into a volleyball-specific facility and now houses the Razorback women volleyball team.
+The basketball team's former home, Barnhill Arena was renovated into a volleyball-specific facility and now houses the Razorback volleyball and gymnastics teams, along with hosting high school graduations.

 In its early years, Nolan Richardson's teams frequently attracted standing-room-only crowds of over 20,000.

 Improvements

 Since its opening, there have been a number of enhancements and improvements to the arena.
 In 2004, a new custom scoreboard debuted, which is 24 ft 3 in wide by 22 ft tall, features four video screens, each 12 ft 6 in wide by 8 ft 10 in tall.
 (There is also a LED ring at the top that is used to display game statistics.)
 In 2005, the locker rooms were remodeled, and a lounge and meeting area were added.

 Prior to the 2008–09 season, eight luxury suites were added, raising the total to 47.
 In addition, courtside seating was added, the student section was reconfigured, and press seating was moved to the east side of the arena behind the basket.
 In 2008, LED ribbon boards were installed around the ring between the upper and lower decks.
 The addition of these improvements expanded seating to 19,368.

 Prior to the 2013-14 season, the press seating was moved to the southeast corner of the bottom bowl, with its prior location being used for an expanded student section.